vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/2_Truthful_Character_of_the_Hindus.md

 _Ktesias_, the famous Greek physician of Artaxerxes Mnemon (present at the battle of Cunaxa, 404 b.c.), the first Greek writer who tells us anything about the character of the Indians, such as he heard it described at the Persian court, has a special chapter "On the Justice of the Indians."[^39]

-_Megasthenes_,[^40] the ambassador of Seleucus Nicator at the court of Sandrocottus in Palibothra (Pâ_t_aliputra, the modern Patna), states that thefts were extremely rare, and that they honored truth and virtue.[^41]
+_Megasthenes_,[^40] the ambassador of Seleucus Nicator at the court of Sandrocottus in Palibothra (Pâṭaliputra, the modern Patna), states that thefts were extremely rare, and that they honored truth and virtue.[^41]